 We are a small local Pre school attached to a Primary school.
 This gives the children many opportunities to become familiar with “school life”.
 Our practitioners work closely with the Head Teacher and reception class Teacher to ensure a smooth transition for those children moving into Reception class.

 As the time comes practitioners will work alongside parents to assist in school “readiness”.
 Practitioners will share experiences and activities that parents can use to promote independence and develop skills to help in those first few weeks of reception.

 Our wrap around club employs our Pre school practitioners which enables continuity of care for those parents who require longer childcare.
 St Luke’s Pre school is in the centre of the Frodsham community and we work closely with the local PCSO and other members of the community.

 Stay & Play settling in sessions

-Children can visit the setting and spend time in preschool as many times they need before their start date.
-Preschool will work alongside the parent to ease the transition from home to preschool.
+Children can visit the setting and spend a short time in pre school as many times they need before their start date.
+Pre school will work alongside the parent to ease the transition from home to pre school.